fessionalpro/wings-doc/src/en/3-slardar/3g-fun-server.md

 The @ParameterObject annotation is used so that Swagger can automatically recognize it as a Param type

-As with PageQuery, the pagination return uses PageResult as the container and Wings has the responsive tool class.
+As with PageQuery, the pagination return uses PageResult as the container and Wings has tool to handle it.